This is a lethal and incurable disease that's made worse by its difficult diagnosis.

 The infection is fatal, however, for another 10 percent or so of infected cats.
-The reason is incompletely understood, says James Richards, DVM, director of the Cornell Feline Health Center at Cornell University's College of Veterinary Medicine, but it's probably a combination of persistent infection and mutation of the virus.
+The reason is incompletely understood, says James Richards, DVM, former director of the Cornell Feline Health Center at Cornell University's College of Veterinary Medicine, but it's probably a combination of persistent infection and mutation of the virus.
 Some cats can't mount an effective immune response when exposed to FCoV because they may too young, too old, too stressed or ill from some other disease to have an adequate immune response.
 Coronaviruses commonly mutate, Dr. Richards explains, and may do so more often in persistently infected cats.

 "FIP develops when a usually harmless strain of FCoV mutates in the cat in a way that gives the virus the ability to replicate itself in some of the cat's white cells.
 When the immune system mounts a defense against the invaded white cells, which are themselves infection-fighting cells, the immune system ends up damaging its own protective cells and tissues," says Dr. Richards.
 The result is an intense inflammatory reaction in the tissues where the virus-infected cells reside, which causes damage to multiple systems at once and ultimately leads to death.